 PERSONNEL ACTION FILE

 The Personnel Action File (PAF) is defined in Article 11 of the Collective Bargaining Agreement, and is maintained for every faculty employee, full-time or part-time.
-During the retention, tenure, or promotion review of a faculty member, a Working Personnel Action File (WPAF)--formerly called the Retention, Tenure and Promotion (RTP) File-- is incorporated by reference into the PAF.
+During the retention, tenure, or promotion review of a faculty member, a Working Personnel Action File (WPAF) -- is incorporated by reference into the PAF.

 The PAF is the one (1) official personnel file for employment information that may be relevant to personnel recommendations or actions regarding a faculty member.
 Personnel recommendations relating to retention, tenure, promotion, or termination based upon work performance, or any other personnel action, shall be based on the PAF.
 1 2 Should the President make a personnel decision on any basis not directly related to the professional qualifications, or on work performance of the individual faculty member in question, those reasons shall be reduced to writing and entered into the PAF, and shall be immediately provided to the faculty member.

-The school or college dean is the custodian of all PAFs for faculty in his/her unit, and is responsible for the security of the file and its contents.
+The school or college Dean is one of the joint custodians of all electronic PAFs for faculty in their unit.
+The Associate Vice President for Faculty Affairs is the other joint custodian for all faculty electronic PAFs and is responsible for the security of the files and their contents.

 It is the policy of the California State University to maintain accurate and relevant personnel files.